Leaflet/Leaflet.markercluster/README.md

 ## Using the plugin
 See the included examples for usage.
-The [realworld example](http://danzel.github.com/Leaflet.markercluster/example/marker-clustering-realworld.388.html) is a good place to start, it utilises the MarkerCluster.Default class to provide all of the default functionality.
+The [realworld example](http://danzel.github.com/Leaflet.markercluster/example/marker-clustering-realworld.388.html) is a good place to start, it uses all of the defaults of the clusterer.
 Or check out the [custom example](http://danzel.github.com/Leaflet.markercluster/example/marker-clustering-custom.html) for how to customise the behaviour and appearance of the clusterer

 ### Usage